Artist's depiction of a Caddo temple

 on the mound had stood the awesome structure where religious

-leaders conducted their rituals.
+and political leaders conducted their rituals.
 By poring over original documents

 (rather than poorly made translations) and ground-testing

 distances recorded by La Harpe, Wedel was able to link the

 location of the village to the historic documents.
 With this

 critical correlation, we are now able to examine late-period

 evidence from the archeological site in the context of those